-Next, use your favourite FTP client (eg. Cyberduck for Mac; Filezilla for PC) and, with the IP address, username and password, you can log on to your host.
+Next, use your favourite FTP client (eg. Filezilla) and, with the IP address, username and password, you can log on to your host.
 You may find quite a few directories.
 Look for one called “public_html” or similar.
 This is where your website should go.

 Congratulations, you have just created a website!

 As always, I welcome comments, especially to notify me of anything I’ve missed!